deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "He's too cautious for an ambush.
 Just gotta put the pressure on, I guess.
 Suppress him and work round the side."
 Firth noted.

-"Okay… Warhorse then."
+"Okay… WARHORSE then."

 Kovač giggled.
 "Sniper round.
 From long range." she suggested.
-"You're good, Rebar."
+"You're good, REBAR."

 Everyone nodded, muttering variations on the theme of "Oh yeah."